MoeRayo/cubbe-nomination/README.md

 ## Getting Started

-Please follwo the steps below to run this application in your local environment.
+Please follow the steps below to run this application in your local environment.

 Before you begin, please install [Node.js](https://nodejs.org/en/) on your machine.